 While Nigerian was waiting for the release date of the African Union Passport, some months ago the Government of the Federal Republic of Nigeria launched a new international e-passport with lots of features contain therein and one of them that catches the eye real quick is the validity period of the document.

-2. An enhanced security.
+2. Enhanced security.

-Since there’s need to change the style of the traveling passport to electronic, there is also need for the government agency saddle with the responsibility to increase the security value of the passport.
+Since there’s a need to change the style of the traveling passport to electronic, there is also a need for the government agency saddle with the responsibility to increase the security value of the passport.
 Hence, the Nigeria new international e-passport is an upgrade version of the previous ones with a correct repositioning and improve on the service it’s meant to perform of which security aspect takes the lead.

 Be as it may, the e-passport will be valid for a good period 10 years and as such the need to improve on its security features is paramount.
 Most especially when the passport will want to decrease in value year after year – but the good positioning security will raise the value as time goes by.